Shelob9/wordpress-plugin/cli/templates/_README_BASIC.md

 ## Entry Points

+## `admin`

-This template has one "entry point" with the handle of  "admin".
-It is used for a custom admin page.
+This entry point is used for a WordPress settings page in wp-admin.

+### `block`

+A gutenberg block

+### To Add A New Entry Point

 If you want to add additional entry points, for example if you want to add blocks or to have separate JavaScript/ CSS for the front-end, follow these steps:

-## To Add A New Entry Point

 - Choose a one word handle for the entry point
 - Create a directory named for the handle.